SamsonOngqx/Prompt-Classifier/README.md

 # Prompt-Classifier
-Prompt  Classifier is a Python package for chatbot developers to detect prompt injection attacks using ML models.
-It supports TF-IDF vectorization, classification algorithms, and logs potential attacks in a json file.
-Built with scikit-learn, XGBoost, and joblib, it helps secure chatbot interactions.
+Prompt-Classifier is a Python package designed for chatbot developers to enhance the security of their chatbot interactions by detecting and mitigating prompt injection attacks using machine learning models.
+The package leverages advanced techniques such as TF-IDF vectorization and classification algorithms to classify user inputs and identify potential malicious prompts.

+For more information, the Python package analyses user inputs and determines if they are benign or legitimate prompt injection attempts.
+It returns the classification results to the developer.
+If the user input is classified as a legitimate prompt injection attempt, the package logs the details in a structured JSON file, enabling developers to review and analyse potential security threats.

+Built with scikit-learn, XGBoost, and joblib, Prompt-Classifier offers a comprehensive and easy-to-use solution for detecting a wide range of prompt injection techniques.
+It helps chatbot developers—especially those without a strong background in cybersecurity—create secure conversational agents.

 ## Installation
 ### 1. Download the project_root folder